Shipping Documents: Essential Import & Export Docs (2024)

 2 crucial shipping documents for heavy or hazardous materials

-Shipping heavy or hazardous materials is a whole other game.
+Shipping heavy items or hazardous materials is a whole other game.
 As such, you’d need to include additional shipping documents in addition to the above.

 1. Dangerous goods form